courselabs/docker/labs/images/README.md

 $env:DOCKER_BUILDKIT=0
 ```

-> [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) is a more efficient build engine; it produces the same images but the printed output is less clear, so you'll understand the process better with the old engine.
+> [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/) is the new Docker build engine.
+It produces the same images as the original engine, but the printed output doesn't show the Dockerfile instructions being executed.
+We're using the original Engine so you can see all the steps.

 We'll build a really simple base image: